 - Alternate lines: The alternate betting lines are more valuable in hockey than nearly all the other main sports.
 Buying yourself a goal against either the spread or total can greatly raise your chances of earning at least a small profit.
 Boosting your odds to a puck line of -2.5 or a total of 7.5 can return a much great profit with the increased risk.

 - Props: Hockey prop bets range from which team will score first to whether or not certain players will score a goal in the game.
-Rather than backing an underdog on the puck line in what’s expected to be a tight game, look for whether or not the game will go to overtime at much more profitable odds.
+Rather than backing an underdog on the puck line in what’s expected to be a tight game, look for whether or not the game will go to overtime.
+This will often offer more profitable odds.

 - Futures: Stanley Cup futures typically come out immediately after the prior NHL season wraps up in June.
-From then until the trophy is awarded the odds are regularly updated based on team expectations, performance, and public betting action.
+From then until the trophy is awarded the odds are regularly updated.
+Team expectations, performance, and public betting action all influence the odds.
 Injuries, trades and winning or losing streaks also carry great weight.
-Be sure to incorporate advanced statistics and know which teams are overperforming and who could enjoy a late-season surge in order to capitalize on long odds.
+Be sure to incorporate advanced statistics and know which teams are over-performing.
+Others could enjoy a late-season surge in order to capitalize on long odds.
 Futures are also available for player awards and stats, and conference and division winners.

 First, let’s define a futures wager.
-These are made on the result of certain event or contest to happen in the future.
+These are made on the result of certain events or contests to happen in the future.

 Fans enjoy these wagers because they offer a chance to cheer for a team (or a few) in the long run.
 They also have a chance at a nice payout for a smaller wager.
 In this case, a bet on a certain team to survive the playoffs and win the Stanley Cup.